 Within the Howard University School of Social Work, a positive learning environment in the classroom (including virtual classrooms) is critical to student success.
 Thus, all students are required to conduct themselves in a manner that respects the individual and collective members of the class.
 Specifically, students are to report to classes on time.
 Late arrivals are distracting to the class and negatively impact the learning environment.
+Guests, including children, are not allowed to attend any social work classes, including agency-based education.
+The content and discussions in MSW classes are geared towards adult learners and are not suitable for children.
 Additionally, the use of technology unrelated to the specific lectures or classroom assignments is not allowed.
 Audio and video recording is not permitted in the classroom unless related to a documented special accommodation.
 While electronic devices are generally allowed for note taking, other uses of electronic devices (including audio and video recording) must be approved by the instructor and where appropriate other students in the class.